unicode-org/message-format-wg/spec.md

 The `fallback` value of a Selector is used in addition to its `value` when selecting one of the `cases` during formatting.
 It should match exactly one of the corresponding SelectCase `key` values.

-As a SelectMessage is not a valid PatternElement, it is not possible for it to be placed within the `value` of another message.

 ```ts
 interface SelectMessage {